Frederick Steele: American Civil War

-Steele led a force of African American soldiers, officially designated the "Column from Pensacola", in Major General Edward Canby's Army of West Mississippi between February 18, 1865 and May 18, 1865.
-His troops fought at the battles of Spanish Fort and Fort Blakely.
+Steele led a force of African American soldiers, officially designated the "Column from Pensacola", in Major General Edward Canby's Army of West Mississippi between February 18, 1865, and May 18, 1865.
+His troops fought at the battles of Spanish Fort and Fort Blakeley.

 On April 10, 1866, President Andrew Johnson nominated Steele for appointment to the brevet rank of brigadier general in the regular army, for services in the capture of Little Rock, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on May 4, 1866.
-On June 30, 1866, President Andrew Johnson nominated Steele for appointment to the brevet rank of major general in the regular army, for the Siege of Vicksburg and services during the war, to rank from March 13, 1865 and the U.S. Senate confirmed the appointment on July 25, 1866.
+On June 30, 1866, President Andrew Johnson nominated Steele for appointment to the brevet rank of major general in the regular army, for the Siege of Vicksburg and services during the war, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on July 25, 1866.

-Postbellum career
+Later life and honors

 Steele was transferred to Texas in June 1865 and placed in command of United States forces along the Rio Grande.
 He subsequently commanded the Department of the Columbia, overseeing the Snake War. from December 1865 until November 1867.
 On July 28, 1866, Steele had been appointed to the permanent grade of colonel of the 20th U.S. Infantry Regiment.
 Meanwhile, he had been mustered out of the volunteer service on March 1, 1867.

-In November 1867, Frederick Steele took a leave of absence for health reasons.
-He died two months later on January 12, 1868, in San Mateo, California from an injury suffered in a fall in a buggy accident caused when he suffered an apoplectic fit.
-He was originally buried in Lone Mountain Cemetery in San Francisco.
-However his remains were moved in 1912 when the city removed all its cemeteries from within the city limits.
+In November 1867, Steele took a leave of absence for health reasons.
+He died two months later on January 12, 1868, in San Mateo, California, from an injury suffered in a fall in a buggy accident caused when he suffered an apoplectic fit.
 He is buried in Woodlawn Memorial Park Cemetery, Colma, California.

-A monument to Steele stands on the Vicksburg National Military Park.
+A monument to Steele stands at Vicksburg National Military Park.